Reading Time: 8 minutes

 If you’re looking to dig deeper and finding the right diet for your specific needs, we are currently enrolling new clients inside my 12-week comprehensive Microbiome Makeover program.
 It includes vital functional medicine labs (including the MRT), personalized coaching and protocols, and a 3 phase system to help you learn how to eat to heal specifically for your body.
 It’s my absolute favorite program, and one that you have access to for life!
 You can apply here for the program and set up a free Discovery Call with us to get started.

-It’s no wonder the AIP diet has quickly gained popularity over the last several years.
+It’s no wonder the AIP diet plan has quickly gained popularity over the last several years.
 With an increase in chronic inflammation, metabolic disease, and other illnesses in America today, the benefits of adopting the AIP diet are endless.
 By utilizing the most nutrient potent foods available, we can subsequently unleash the healing power of food and allow our bodies to restore from the inside out.

 It’s important to note that in order to reverse autoimmunity and feel your best, you must first heal your gut!
 Getting personalized support and working with a practitioner that can help you with the proper testing and process is key.